HIV testing in pregnancy - HE1901

 Free health checks during pregnancy

 HIV (human immunodeficiency virus) is a virus that affects the body’s ability to fight infection.
-It can lead to AIDS (acquired immunodeficiency syndrome) if left undetected and untreated.
+If the virus is not treated, it can lead to AIDS (acquired immunodeficiency syndrome).

 Informed consent